-Due to extra width and length of planks, it is recommended to glue all tongue and groove joints.
+Due to extra width and length of the planks, it is recommended to glue all tongue and groove joints with an appropriate T&G glue.
 Nail down installation uses supplemental adhesives.
-All tongue and groove joints should be glued with ADM's urethane adhesives (FA-5 and FA-25) or relative product.
 Carefully remove any baseboard trim around the perimeter of room.
-Save for replacement after floor is installed.
-Cover wood subfloor wall to wall with the vapor retarder or 15 lb. asphalt saturated felt.
-Overlapped 4" at seams.
+Save for replacement (if in tact) after floor is installed.
+Cover the subfloor wall to wall with the vapor retarder or 15 lb. asphalt saturated felt overlapped 4" at seams.
 This will not only retard moisture, but may help prevents squeaks.
 Snap a working line along the longest continuous wall allowing 1⁄2" expansion space.
 Direction of the planks should be at right angles to the joists for highest strength of flooring.
 Lay one row of planks along the entire length with groove facing the wall.
 If necessary, use spacing wedges to maintain expansion space.
 Top nail the first row, placing nails perpendicular to the surface as close as possible to the wall so that after completion the head of the nail will be hidden by the base molding.
-Apply ADM's adhesives to all tongue and groove joints.
+Apply T&G adhesives to all tongue and groove joints (not applicable to click systems).
 Remember to clean surplus adhesive as you work.
-Blind nail the other side of the plank through the tongue (use $1\frac{1}{2}$ " length nails with a 3/4" ply subfloor) with the nail slightly inclined and the head driven flush.
-Nails should be placed 3"- 4" apart and cleats every 4"-6" apart.
+Blind nail the other side of the plank through the tongue (use1-1/2" length nails with a 34" ply subfloor) with the nail slightly inclined and the head driven flush.
+Nails should be placed 3"- 4" apart and cleats every 4"- 6" apart.
 All fasteners should be placed 1"-2" of end joints.
 Hand nail the first row if necessary, then a nailing machine can be used.

-Start second row in the same manner.
+Do not use an pneumatic nailer as they apply too much pressure and can cause cracking in the structure of the flooring and/or the wear layer.
+Start the second row in the same manner.
 If necessary, cut the first board to stagger end joints of boards a minimum of 16" from row-to-row.
 From second row onward nailing is done on the tongue side only.
-Use a tapping block or soft-head mallet to engage tongue & groove.
+Use a tapping block or soft rubber mallet to engage tongue & groove.
 A hard-head mallet can damage the milling of the plank.
 The last row usually requires cutting the plank lengthwise to fit the space (remember to maintain the expansion gap).
 Nail the last row in the same manner as the first.

-COMPLETING THE JOB: Once the nailing is complete, remove any spacing wedges and install the base molding.
+Completing the job: Once the nailing is complete, remove any spacing wedges and install the base molding.
 Always nail and/or moldings to the adjacent wall, not the flooring!
 Clean, sweep and vacuum installed flooring before use.
 Inspect the completed floor for any scratches, nicks and minor gaps.
 Use touch-up kit, filler or wood putty as needed.

-Nailed down products are not warrantied against squeaking or popping sounds.
+Nailed down products are not warrantied against squeaking or pop-ping sounds.